Amangupta1234/Bug-Bounty-Recon-Automation/README.md

 # Bug-Bounty-Recon-Automation
-A automation Shell Script that makes recon easy by running a small Shell Script to make Project Documentation, Subdomains enumeration, Sorting and Filtering, Resolving subdomains and Directory Bruteforcing/Fuzzing possible in single script  so let's start...
+A automation Shell Script that makes recon easy by running a small Shell Script to make Project Documentation, Subdomains enumeration, Sorting and Filtering, Resolving subdomains and Directory Bruteforcing/Fuzzing possible in single script.
+Bash scripting is an easy concept that can allow bug bounty hunters to automate repetitive tasks and spend more time on advanced vulnerabilities, often resulting in higher payouts so let's start...